Vorlias/Airship101/README.md

-# Airship Template Game
+# Airship 101
-Use this repo as a starting point for your future Airship game!

-## Getting started
-[Check out our docs](https://docs.airship.gg/) for information on getting started and how to develop on Airship.
+This repository contains the code and assets for the Airship 101 tutorial series by Vorlias

+Each tutorial will be located in [Tutorials](./Assets/Tutorials), with their respective scenes, code and assets.